10 Fun Shamrock Facts for St. Patrick’s Day

 Three is representative of luck in so many religions and specifically in Celtic Druidism, which predates Christianity by many thousands of years.
 So we can see why a naturally growing plant that had three distinct leaves was going to be so important to faiths and religions where this number really stood for something.

-9: How the Shamrock is Still Used in Weddings Today
+9. The Shamrock Is Still Used in Weddings Today

 Shamrocks are often placed as a lucky emblem and motif in the wedding bouquet of an Irish bride.
 This is an old custom and tradition that is still often followed today in modern weddings.